huifenzhou/cayman/projects.md

 ## [](#header-4)4.
 The relationship between Weather Conditions and Electricity Demand in the South of United States

-In this project, in order to evaluate the level of power system risk due to abnormal load and air temperature, a statistical analysis of historical data was used.
+In this project, in order to evaluate the level of power system risk due to abnormal load and air temperature, a statistical analysis of historical data is used.
 And some useful figures are plotted.
 [Read more](weather-electricity-demand)

 ![](weather-1.png)